RyotaUshio/obsidian-pdf-plus/README.md

 #### 1. Different colors within a single callout type

+> [!NOTE]
+> Update: Now you have the "PDF++ callouts" feature, which allows you to get the same result without writing CSS snippets on your own.

 Here we use a callout type "PDF" as an example, but it can be anything you like.

 **Copy format**: